MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-android-sign-up-sign-in-sign-out.md

     }
     ```

-Do not forget to add the import statements, Android Studio does that for you automatically (on Mac click on Alt + Enter on each error detected by the code editor).
+Don't forget to add the import statements, Android Studio does that for you automatically (on Mac select on Alt + Enter on each error detected by the code editor).

-Well, you have done everything that is required to successfully sign up a user on your app.
+You have successfully completed all the necessary steps to sign up a user on your app.
 Build and run your application.
-If all good, you should be able to provide an email id, receive a code on the email and use that to successfully sign up user.
+If all good, you should be able to provide an email ID, receive a code on the email, and use that to successfully sign up user.

 ## Sign in a user

 To sign in a user using the **Email one-time passcode** flow, capture the email and send an email containing a one-time passcode for the user to verify their email.
-When the user enters a valid one-time passcode, the app will sign them in.
+When the user enters a valid one-time passcode, the app signs them in.

-To sign in user using **Email one-time-passcode** you need to:
+To sign in user using **Email one-time-passcode**, you need to:

 1. Create your user interface that includes:

    1. A form to submit an Email.
-   1. A form to submit one-time passcode:
+   1. A form to submit one-time passcode.
-   1. A page to display the account details:
+   1. A page to display the account details.

 1. To sign in the user, we are going to use the library's `signIn(username)` method, which is going to return a result that can be interpreted as an `actionResult`.
 Add a button to the application that calls the following code snippet when selected: